benhj/knoxcrypt/README.md

 TeaSafe also incorporates an experimental
 'coffee mode' in which a 'sub-volume' can be specified at the time of image creation.
 At the time of mounting, the user can choose to mount this rather than the default root folder.
-This is inspired by truecrypt's 'hidden partition' scheme and provides a small measure of obscurity.
+This latter feature is inspired by truecrypt's 'hidden partition' functionality and provides a small measure of obscurity.

 ### Security